Fetal Echocardiogram: About This Test

 If your baby is at risk for this type of heart disease, you may get a fetal echocardiogram.
 Your baby's risk may be higher if:

-- You have other conditions that increase the risk of congenital heart disease.
-These include a history of diabetes, phenylketonuria, a connective tissue disease such as lupus, and rubella.
+• You have conditions that increase the risk of congenital heart disease.
+These include a history of diabetes before pregnancy, phenylketonuria, or certain autoimmune diseases such as systemic lupus erythematosus.

 You may also get the test if another test, such as an ultrasound, showed that there might be a problem with the baby's heart.